Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Software proficiency refers to knowing how to use specific software required for a job.
 For example, data analysts must have a solid understanding of SQL (Structured Query Language) for retrieving and manipulating data.
 Other job roles, such as content creators or graphic designers, must also use specific software, such as Adobe Photoshop or InDesign.

-Many online information technology degrees focus on specific skills you need to become a software developer.
+Many online information technology degrees focus on specific skills needed to become a software developer.
 Additionally, shorter certificate programs focusing on specific software programs, such as Microsoft 365, can be helpful options for those who want to quickly acquire proficiency for their chosen job.

 Cybersecurity

 Cybersecurity involves protecting computer systems and networks from theft, damage or unauthorized access.
-This skill is in high demand for roles such as cybersecurity analysts, IT specialists and network administrators.
+This is one of the technical skills for a resume in high demand for roles such as cybersecurity analysts, IT specialists and network administrators.

 These roles require skills like: